Urgent v Important…

 We like to use a simple four box system with our clients…

-Box 2 Important but not urgent – these are tasks which are really important and you need to allocate some quality time too there is a deadline but it’s not today or tomorrow… this could be credit control, training.
+Box 2 Important but not urgent – these are tasks that are really important and you need to allocate some quality time too there is a deadline but it’s not today or tomorrow… this could be credit control or training.
 The challenge is that one day they will become urgent and end up in box 1.

 Box 3 Urgent but not important – these may be urgent for someone else but not important to you, they may be small things you can quickly get done and out of the way or allocate small bites of time at the end of the day.
 This is the have you got a minute boss box.

 Box 4 Not important not urgent, otherwise known as the procrastination box, this should be empty!
 If you find yourself doing tasks in this box ask yourself why?
 Re-visit your original to do list, is this something that should have been ditched then this is the area where we go to escape when the pressures on.